-Workfrom is the largest remote work site and has one of the biggest digital nomad communities.
+Workfrom is the largest remote work website and has one of the biggest digital nomad communities.
 You can find coworking spaces, the best coffee shops or restaurants for free.
-If you want to join the community to chat with other remote workers, it’s 5 USD a month.
+Joining the community is free.
+If you want to book Workfrom partner locations, you can book these directly on the platform (currently 3 days for USD 45).

 Similar to coworking spaces, coliving spaces are a great way to share your daily life with other remote workers.
 You live in the same place, often work in the same common areas and hang out together in your spare time.
 These places can have anything from dorm rooms to entire private apartments.

 Roam is a network of coliving spaces in London, Tokyo, Miami, and Bali.
 Their places are perfectly equipped so you can focus on getting your work done.
 Each location has enough gathering space for events and to hang out with like-minded remote workers.
 Prices vary by location but start at 500 USD per week.